Wendi-L/ParaSiF_FEniCS_Solver_Update/README.md

 ## Updates

+02nd October 2025: Merge this project into the [ParaSiF](https://github.com/ParaSiF/ParaSiF) official repository

 09th February 2025: Updated code with FEniCSx-0.7.2 through Spack installation.

 16th January 2023: Include MUI and other third-party packages into this repo to make it self-contained and easy to install.
 Pathes have also been changed from absolute into relative.